samwize/UIView-CustomFonts/README.md

 ## Usage

-To run the example project; clone the repo, and run `pod install` from the Example directory first.
+To run the Xcode project; clone the repo, and run `pod install`.

-## Requirements

 ## Installation

-UIView+CustomFonts is available through [CocoaPods](http://cocoapods.org), to install it simply add the following line to your Podfile:
+UIView+CustomFonts is available through [CocoaPods](http://cocoapods.org), to install, simply add the following line to your Podfile:

     pod "UIView+CustomFonts"